jdevfullstack-tutorials/github-for-non-code-writers/README.md

 <https://github.com/join>

-2. Create a new repository (think of it just like a regular folder):
+2. Create a new repository (think of it just like a regular folder) but since your focus is writing content, it will serve as one post, I highly encourage for every content you write is another separate repo:

 ![image](https://user-images.githubusercontent.com/47092464/115019206-72797e00-9eeb-11eb-9f7e-33345612afe4.png)